 FIG. 1.
 Version 2 of the International Sunspot Number as a function of time since 1750.
-The solid blue line is the 13-month running average of the values (sampled monthly) and the '+' symbols show the monthlyaveraged values.
+The solid blue line is the annually-averaged data (plotted at the middle of each year) and the '+' symbols show the monthlyaveraged values.

 B. Extreme Ultraviolet Spectral Irradiances